paulross/pymemtrace/docs/source/tech_notes/cPyMemTrace_ReferenceTracing_MemoryLeaks.rst

 The script :py:mod:`pymemtrace.util.ref_trace_analyse` has an option to plot with ``gnuplot`` the RSS usage and the object count over time.
+This gives a visual view of memory usage and object allocation over time.
 This uses the ``--gnuplot-path`` for specifying the path for the gnuplot output and ``--gnuplot-types`` to provide a comma seperated list of types of interest.